-A person who is survived by issue, parents, a spouse or a registered partner may make a testamentary disposition of that part of his or her estate that exceeds the forced heirship rights of the survivor or survivors.
-A person who is not survived by any such heirs may dispose of his or her entire property by testamentary disposition (CC, Article 470).
-The forced heirship protected portion cannot be encumbered - with the exception under (b) below - with rights of usufruct, burdens, conditions and annuities.
-The forced heirship portion amounts to three-quarters of the statutory succession for each child, half for each parent and half for the surviving spouse or registered partner (CC, Article 471).
-Therefore, only a fraction of the intestate share is protected by the forced heirship provisions, leaving a free quota to the testator that varies depending on the heirs he or she leaves.
-This can best be illustrated by the following table:
+A person who is survived by issue, parents, a spouse or a registered partner may make a testamentary disposition of that part of their estate which exceeds the forced heirship rights of the survivor or survivors.
+A person who is not survived by any such heirs may dispose of their entire property by testamentary disposition (Article 470, CC).
+The forced heirship protected portion cannot be encumbered - with the exception under b) below - with rights of usufruct, burdens, conditions and annuities.

+The forced heirship portion amounts to three quarters of the statutory succession for each child, one half for each parent and one half for the surviving spouse or registered partner (Article 471, CC).
+Therefore, only a fraction of the intestate share is protected by the forced heirship provisions, leaving a free quota to the testator that varies depending on the heirs they leave.
+This is illustrated by Table 1: